denismatveev/rm-expired-backup/README.md

 rm-expired-backup
 =================

-utility for searching old(expired) backups and delete it
+utility for searching old(expired) backups and delete it and leave just freshest

 rm-expired-backup